mayansalama/windmill/README.md

 - [ ] Validate on backend or front end or both?
 - [ ] Doco
 - [ ] Add permission restrictions for valid tags
+- [ ] Only include dist folder from app in poetry build

 ## Dev User Guide